-A property-wide airborne magnetic-radiometric survey should be completed as early in Phase II as possible to assist with property-scale targeting.
-The cost of the airborne survey would be \$200 K for roughly 1,400 line km of airborne survey work including the quality control and processing.
+A property-wide airborne magnetic-radiometric survey should be completed as early as possible during the Phase two drilling to assist with property-scale targeting.
+The cost of the airborne survey would be \$200,000 for roughly 1,400 line km of airborne survey work including quality control and post processing.